jimjimvalkema/EIP7503-ERC20/README.md

 1. actually create a implementation of a relayer
 1. make verifier in solidity so people can recover in case they accidentally sent > privateTransferLimit
 1. change circuit and contract to allow input multiple roots from other chains to make it [toadnado](https://github.com/nodestarQ/toadnado) style 😎  '
 1. consider using a per spend public key.
 But tbh i would just use built a offchain POI system like railgun instead.
 ex: `assert(publicInputs.chainId == block.chainId)`
 and `root = poseidon([...allOtherChainRoots])`

+1. consider using a PoW instead of transferLimit.
+Where `PoW = Hash_n_times(deterministicSig("myPow"))`.
+and `address=hash(public_key, PoWHash,etc)` and `pubInputs=[PoWNullifier , ...theRest]`
+and circuit should do: `nonce!=0 ?
+PoWNullifier <= can be random bs idc`
+PoW can come from anywhere we dont care but originating it from `deterministicSig` supports hardware wallets and doesnt break "i only need my seedphrase to recover". (all wallets have "deterministicSig" afaik )

+## difference from EIP7503
+1. its a erc20! :P

 ## install
 ### js